Loki (Marvel Comics): AXIS

+God of Stories

 After Freyja banishes Loki from Asgard, he finds himself on Earth, where King Loki and Verity are.
 King Loki tells Verity of the awful things Loki did during his time with the Young Avengers, and she flees, not wanting to have to deal with him anymore.
 King Loki then ties up his younger self and starts telling them why he has done all this.
 As it turns out, in King Loki's future, Loki did complete his duty as Asgard's agent, clearing all of his horrible deeds from his name.
 However, he was still viewed as nothing more than the God of Lies, and, being unable to take it anymore, once again became an enemy of Thor; an unknown amount of time later, King Loki destroys the Earth, leaving it a barren wasteland.
 King Thor confronts King Loki, Loki raising an army of skeletal Avengers, fleeing while Thor fights his undead friends.
 Realizing that he would never be able to defeat his brother, King Loki goes back in time to a time when Thor was at his weakest, when he lacked the power to wield Mjolnir.
 By moving the time-table up by only a few years, King Loki could kill Thor while still one day successfully destroying the Earth.

 Loki then goes into a metaphorical space, where Old Loki and Kid Loki are, telling him that he will not be able to change his story.
 Verity then calls him out, telling Loki that because King Loki did not recognize her, an alternate future is already unfolding.
 Loki now decides to change his destiny, realizing that lies are just stories, and as god of them, he can tell a new one.
 He then seemingly destroys himself, sending King Loki to the now changed near-future.
 Eight months pass, and the sky turns red as the Secret Wars is about to begin, when Verity hears a knock on her door, with Loki standing there, claiming to be the "God of Stories".